 Program terminal objective: To prepare competent entry level Emergency Medical Technician-Paramedics in the cognitive (knowledge), psychomotor (skills), and affective (behavior) learning domains.

-Students graduating from the Paramedic program with a certificate will:
+When you graduate from the Paramedic program with a certificate you will be able to:

 - Understand human body systems and pathophysiology.

 - Deliver patient care, including patient assessment and the development and implementation of treatment plans.

 - Exercise appropriate clinical decision-making and professional behavior.